Vicky J. Wedel

 • I can’t protect others in abusive marriages but can be there for them when they’re ready to flee an abusive relationship.
 Being faithful in marriage doesn’t mean putting up with abuse.

 “Here I am – clueless to what makes a marriage healthy and unaware of buried resentments that would come out sideways for decades before God would lead me to address them.
-Through the messiness of marriage, God continues to teach me more about myself, my husband and the LORD’s faithfulness.”
+Through the messiness of marriage, God continues to teach me more about myself, my husband and His faithfulness.”

 Raising Children is Messy